fwklaus/fwklaus/README.md

-I'm a full-stack web developer based in Colorado, USA.
+I'm a full-stack web developer living in Colorado, USA.

-## Tech Stack
+## Writing

-JavaScript, TypeScript, Ruby, HTML & CSS, PostgreSQL, Git, Data structures and Algorithms.
+- I share what I've learned about software engineering on my technical blog at [Medium](https://fwklaus.medium.com/)

 ## Projects
 - Project-X group project - In progress...
 - Chess project - In progress...
-- Data Structures and Algorithms demo project - In proress...
+- Data Structures and Algorithms demo project - In progress...

-## Writing
-- I share what I've learned about software engineering on my technical blog at [Medium](https://fwklaus.medium.com/)

 ## Open Source
 - In progress...

 ## Contact
-- You can reach me at [LinkedIn](https://www.linkedin.com/in/forrestklausmeier/)
+- You can reach me at [LinkedIn](https://www.linkedin.com/in/forrestklausmeier/) or at hello, at [forrestklausmeier.com]()

 <!--
 **fwklaus/fwklaus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.